redhatrx7/ceres/README.md

 CERES
 ###################

-This project is meant to speed the process of setting up a php multi-page or single page application using codeigniter 3.
+This project is meant to speed the process of setting up a php multi-page/single page applications using codeigniter 3.

 *******************
 Usable Frameworks